Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 around 150 bpm.
 There are more songs that are clustered around the higher bpm mode.
 The center (median) occurs at 140 bpm, and the spread (IQR) is 61 bpm, indicating that there is a moderate amount of variability in tempos.
 There are no outliers in this distribution.
+Due to the bimodal result, it seems like there is a natural grouping between “slow” songs and “fast” songs, which we will exploit in future analyses.

 Now, let’s see whether there appears to be a relationship between a fight song’s tempo (bpm) and the number of clichés (tropes) that a song